The purpose of the Heartland Family Service Family Works is to promote stable sobriety and economic

-Iowa Funding: The Heartland Family Service Family Works (IA) program is part of the Iowa Department of Public Health (IDPH) Integrated Provider Network, with services funded by the IDPH and the U.S. Dept. of Health and Human Services Substance Abuse and Mental Health Services Administration.
+Iowa Funding: The Heartland Family Service Family Works (IA) services are part of the Iowa Department of Public Health (IDPH) Integrated Provider Network, with services funded by the IDPH and the U.S. Dept. of Health and Human Services Substance Abuse and Mental Health Services Administration.
+Additional support for the program is provided by the Pottawattamie County Community Foundation’s Southwest Iowa Women’s Fund.

 Dads build a stronger bond with your children!